 The birds aren’t reintroduced back into the wild, but they do get to live out their days in peace and quiet in large and comfortable aviaries.
 Patrons can walk through many of the aviaries and feel the wonder as parrots, macaws, toucans and parakeets fly overhead.

-This is one of the up and coming things to do in Iguassu Falls as they are just starting to build attractions and turn Marco das Americas into a tourist site.
-Our guide Sebastian of Bliss Tours told us that it would be up and running by August in time for the 2016 Olympics.
+This is one of the up and coming things to do in Iguassu Falls as they are one of the newest attractions in Iguazu Falls.
+Marco das Americas was turned into a tourist intime site for the 2016 summer Olympics.

 Marco das Americas is where Argentina, Paraguay and Brazil meet.
 It is the golden triangle.
 While standing on the viewing platform, you can witness the fork in the rivers Iguassu and Paraná meet.
 This is where all three countries come together.